austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 [^6]: If your app/bot is good, then [matrix.org would love to hear from you (with the potential possibility of featuring you on their blog)!](https://matrix.to/#/#thisweekinmatrix:matrix.org)

 [^7]: Limited by Matrix event size limits.
 The current event size limit is specified to be 65536 bytes.
 Formatted message size limit assuming the formatted body takes approximately twice as much as plain text body.

+[^8]: May be more accurately described as ban hierarchy, as the order of roles only affect role changes, nick overrides, kicks and bans.
+Discord's permission system is otherwise "explicit allow wins".